You are here on Booted Harleydude's website: HomeCowboy Boots

 First, pull the jean fabric in the back and bottom of the leg taught.
 You will wrap the fabric to the side of your ankle.
 Pulling it from the back and wrapping it from there will keep the seams of the jeans in line with the side seems of the boot, making a neat appearance.

-Pull the Boot on.
+Pull your boots on.

 Tuck remaining loose pants leg fabric inside the boot.